-Pete Matthews was elected President of AFSCME District Council 33, the largest Municipal Workers Union in the City of Philadelphia, in October 1996.
-Prior to being elected, President Matthews served six consecutive terms (18 years) as the Business Manager of Local 394, the Philadelphia Water Department Employees.
+Herman J. “Pete Matthews” Jr., was elected President of the American Federation of State County and Municipal Employees (AFSCME) District Council 33 the largest Municipal Workers Union in the City of Philadelphia, in October 1996.
+Prior to being elected, President Matthews served six consecutive terms (18 years) as the Business Agent of Local 394, the Philadelphia Water Department Employees.

 Copyright © AFSCME District Council 33..
 All rights reserved.
 No photographs, illustrations or text may be used without permission from AFSCME District Council 33.